prefix-dev/pixi/docs/features/pytorch.md

     ```

 To deliberately install a specific version of the `cuda` packages you can depend on the `cuda-version` package which will then be interpreted by the other packages during resolution.
-The `cuda-version` package constraints the version of other `cuda` packages, like `cudatoolkit` and it is depended on by some package to make sure the correct version is installed.
+The `cuda-version` package constraints the version of the `__cuda` virtual package and `cudatoolkit` package.
+This ensures that the correct version of the `cudatoolkit` package is installed and the tree of dependencies is resolved correctly.

 === "`pixi.toml`"
     ```toml title="Add cuda version to the conda-forge pytorch installation"